top of page

 $1 Million WHS Prosecution Sets NSW Record High

-In early May 2017 the NSW District Court fined a PCBU $1 million for breaches of section 19 of the NSW WHS Act.
-This is the highest NSW WHS fine so far.
-It strengthens what looks like a trend in Australia for Courts to set a higher level of WHS fines.
+In early May 2017 the NSW District Court fined a company $1 million for breaches of section 19 of the NSW WHS Act.
+This is the highest NSW WHS fine since the Model WHS laws came in in 2012.

 The Incident

 A window angle the subcontractor was holding came into contact with the powerlines.
 There was an explosion and the subcontractor was thrown backwards and appeared to be on fire.
-He suffered burns to 30 % of his body.
-This incident happened in June 2014 and he is still unable to return to work.
+He suffered burns to 30% of his body.
+This incident happened in June 2014 and he is still unable to return to work as of this writing (2017.)

-During the three months period prior to the incident a SafeWork NSW Inspector had reason to issue 3 Prohibition Notices and 2 Improvement Notices about matters relating to work being done close to the powerlines.
+Prior to this incident a SafeWork NSW Inspector had issued 3 Prohibition Notices and 2 Improvement Notices on the Primary contractor about matters relating to work being done close to the power lines.

 Why did the Judge impose a record high fine of $1 million?

-1. The PCBU knew about the risks but failed to follow the SafeWork NSW Inspector’s directions, or follow the guidance in the Code of Practice Working Near Overhead Power Lines or the NSW Transport System Guide Working around Electrical Equipment.
+1. It was revealed that the company director knew about the risks but failed to heed the content of the Prohibition notices and Improvement notices issued by SafeWork NSW, nor the necessary information in the Code of Practice Working Near Overhead Power Lines or the NSW Transport System Guide Working around Electrical Equipment.

 2. The subcontractor had not previously been involved in high-density development work or worked in the vicinity of powerlines.

-- did not tell the subcontractor that the Inspector had issued Prohibition and Improvement Notice about the construction work and the power lines
+• did not tell the subcontractor that a SafeWork NSW inspector had issued Prohibition and Improvement Notices about the construction work and the power lines

 Recent Posts